viniarruda/resume/README.en.md

 **Description:** Architecture and development of the new Platform of TradersClub using SSR.
 The idea is to have a platform that includes many different contents.
 (Videos, streams, chats, blog, ...) also refactoring the Channels (like slack) in the app (React Native).

-Helping to develop and organize the Design System, creating the Channels feature and all the features that envolve with channels.
+Helping to develop and organize the Design System, creating the Channels feature and all the features that evolve with channels.
 Some examples: attachs, videos, streams, emotes, reply, thread, etc.

 Starting to help in backend features using Golang